developer-kamran/MERN-profile-management-app/README.md

    cd frontend
    npm install

- 2. To become an Admin of the app: set the environment variable in .env file of frontend directory to REACT_APP_ADMIN=your_email
+ 2. To become an Admin of the app set the environment variable in .env file of frontend directory to:
+     ```bash
+     REACT_APP_ADMIN=your_email

 ### Backend Setup